 Are you ready to let go of work that’s keeping you from making more money?
 Would you like more ease and peace of mind in your solo law practice?
 Let’s meet over the phone to explore where my strategic support might be best leveraged to help you grow.

 no-cost, no-obligation consultation.

-The form below must be completed in full before a consultation will be scheduled.
-During the consultation, I’ll be asking questions about you and your business, and explain what I do in further detail.
-We’ll talk about your particular challenges as a solo attorney.
-We’ll examine some of the time and energy-busters standing in your way and the obstacles that are costing you, and discuss where my support can be best utilized for strategic results.
+Complete the form below in full to schedule a consultation.
+During the consultation, I’ll be asking questions about you and your business and explain what I do in further detail.
+We’ll talk about your particular challenges as a solo attorney, examine the time and energy-busters standing in your way and the obstacles that are costing you, and discuss where my support can be best utilized for strategic results.